-Best of all, you can control the ingredients when you make your own sore throat suckers.
-Instead of the sugar or corn syrup used in most cough drops, this DIY suckers recipe uses organic honey for sore throat relief.
-Raw honey is so great for soothing sore throats, even on its own, and it has a great flavor too!
+You can control the ingredients when you make your own sore throat lollipops.
+Instead of the sugar or corn syrup used in most cough drops, this lollipop recipe uses raw honey as a sweetener.
+I added dried elderberries, rosehips, cinnamon and echinacea too.

 Just like my recipe for Lemon Thyme Cough Drops, you need to take your time, use a candy thermometer and be very careful not to scorch the honey.
 Trust me, scorched honey is not a flavor your kids will appreciate (and neither will you).
 If you scorch the honey, you’ll have to dump the entire batch and start over.
-So go slowly, have patience and take your time 🙂
+So go slowly, have patience and take your time.

-Buy Sore Throat Suckers Instead
+Buy Sore Throat Lollipops Instead

 If you want something you don’t have to DIY, you can buy some Sore Throat Lollipops with pretty good ingredients on Amazon (no corn syrup!).
-You won’t necessarily get all of the added immune-boosting herbs that you get with these DIY Sore Throat Suckers, but they have some fun fruit flavors.
+You won’t necessarily get all of the additional herbs that you get with these DIY Sore Throat Suckers, but they have some fun fruit flavors.

-Immune Boosting Sore Throat Suckers
+Sore Throat Lollipops

 - Cover the pan, remove from heat and allow it to sit undisturbed for 30 minutes to allow the herbs to fully infuse.

-- Once the infusion is complete, strain the herbs, then combine 1 cup of the herbal infusion with 1 1/2 cups of honey in a medium-sized sauce pan.
-Don't use a small sauce pan.
+- Combine 1 cup of the herbal infusion with 1 1/2 cups of honey in a medium-sized saucepan.
+Don't use a small saucepan.

 - Set the extra liquid aside.
 If you combine it with some raw honey to taste, you’ll have a simple elderberry tea.

-- Heat over medium until the temperature of the mixture reaches 300 degrees This will take approximately 30 minutes.
+- Heat over medium until the temperature of the mixture reaches 300 degrees.
+This will take approximately 30 minutes.
 You can test to see if it's done by putting a drop of the mixture into a glass of ice water.
 If it immediately hardens, it’s done.
-This is how I test my sore throat suckers since we live at altitude and water boils at a different temperature than it does at sea level.
+This is how I test my sore throat lollipops since we live at altitude and water boils at a different temperature than it does at sea level.

-- Allow the suckers to cool completely.
+- Allow the lollipops to cool completely.